cyberphone/web2native-bridge/README.md

 ### Firefox specific steps
 1. Start a terminal window and move to <code>firefox/install</code>.
 Then run the <code>install-proxy</code> script that suits your platform
-2. Install the Web2Native Bridge browser extension from the file <code>firefox/install/xpi/web2native_bridge_emulator-1.0.xpi</code> using the Firefox menu option: *Firefox Add-ons->Extensions->Install Add-on from file*.
+2. Install the Web2Native Bridge browser extension from the file <code>firefox/install/xpi/web2native_bridge_emulator-1.0.xpi</code> using the Firefox menu option: *Add-ons->Extensions->Install Add-on from file*.

 ### Testing the installation
 Now you can try the two sample applications (see next sections) since they are installed by default.